-The CIATeam is made up of a teacher from each team, the intervention specialists, and the school administrators.
-The RtI Team examines the STAR and SAS data at the end of each RtI session to review growth, make recommendations for adjustments to the RtI process and to create groupings and instructional focus.
-The RtI team analyzes benchmark assessment data to look for trends, to determine if the process is being effective and to make adjustments, if needed, to increase effectiveness.
+The CIA Team is made up of a teacher from each team, the intervention specialists, and the school administrators.
+The Rtl Team examines the i-Ready and SAS data at the end of each Rtl session to review growth, make recommendations for adjustments to the Rtl process and to create groupings and instructional focus.
+The Rtl team analyzes benchmark assessment data to look for trends, to determine if the process is being effective and to make adjustments, if needed, to increase effectiveness.

-Interventions will be used within student groupings for a six week time frame.
+Interventions will be used within student groupings for a six to seven week time frame.
 Progress monitoring will be conducted at the end of the six week intervention time frame, preferably on the next to the last day of the six week session so the Rtl instructors can review student progress reports with their students on the last day of the Rtl session.
 The data from the progress monitoring will be used to inform adjustments in interventions and also for creating groupings for the next six week intervention period.

-Progress Monitoring - STAR 360 Enterprise and/or SAS Module assessments in Reading and Math are used for both progress monitoring for Rtl and for the three times per year benchmark assessment...fall, winter, spring identified in the assessment calendar.
-The Enterprise assessment in the subject of the Rtl intervention/ enrichment is used for progress monitoring and both the Reading and Math Enterprise assessment is used for the benchmarking.
+Progress Monitoring - i-Ready assessments in Reading and Math are used for both progress monitoring for Rtl and for the three times per year benchmark assessment...fall, winter, spring identified in the assessment calendar.
+The i-Ready assessment in the subject of the Rtl intervention/ enrichment is used for progress monitoring and both the Reading and Math assessment is used for the benchmarking.

 Infrastructure and Fidelity - Grade level teams have an opportunity to discuss, learn from each other and revise their instructional strategies at their weekly Professional Learning Communities (PLC's) sessions.
 Data is shared with teams so that they can analyze their effectiveness based on student performance.
-There is a week interim break between the six week Rtl sessions.
-These intercessions are when teams can plan and prepare for the upcoming Rtl session based on the data that they have before them.
-This is also a time when teachers can work on projects that support team building within their students.